Raat (film): Plot

 Bunty finds another cat which bears an uncanny resemblance to the dead cat.
 The family gets its first shock.
 Another day, Mini and Deepak decide to enjoy a ride to the city limits.
-While returning home, Deepak's bike rear tire goes flat.
-Deepak rides with a passerby to get a spare tire from a village nearby and asks Mini to wait for him.
+While returning home, Deepak's bike rear tyre goes flat.
+Deepak rides with a passerby to get a spare tyre from a village nearby and asks Mini to wait for him.
 On returning, Deepak finds Mini sitting beside a tree near a pond, clutching her face and apparently weeping.
 Approaching her, Deepak stares at her fierce, reddening eyes (resembling the dead cat eyes), and slips into the pond.
 All of a sudden, Mini turns normal and calls to Deepak to come out of the pond.

-The next day, Mini attends her classmate Rashmi's friend's marriage accompanying her.
-Rashmi is brutally killed on that day, her neck broken and head turned all the way back.
+The next day, Mini attends Rashmi's friend's marriage, accompanying her.
+Rashmi is brutally killed, with her neck broken and head turned all the way back.
 The police officer investigating the case notices that during interrogation, Mini twists her doll's head exactly the way Rashmi's neck was twisted.
 The officer then meets with an accident while riding out and dies.
-These events lead Mini's parents to seek professional help.
-Shalini approaches their neighbor, the old lady, while Mr. Sharma takes the help of a psychiatrist (Ananth Nag) regarding as nonsense the occult thoughts that his wife believes is the reason for their daughter's horror-stricken behavior.
-The neighbor old lady advises Shalini to seek the services of Sharji (Om Puri), who lives in Falaknuma.
-Sharji first visits his "guru" (Vijayachander) who has taken samadhi in the remote Falaknuma and gets fire-power ashes as a weapon.
-Sharji then locates the ghost (Sunanda) in Mini's house basement under the floor and finds it to be that of the woman who was the previous owner's mistress and who was murdered brutally.
-Later, while the killer is abed with his new paramour, the ghost of his former mistress kills him, as her hands and arms emerge from the bed and twist his neck, much like Rashmi's was done.
+These events led Mini's parents to seek professional help.
+Shalini approaches their neighbour, Nirmalamma, while Mr. Sharma takes the help of a psychiatrist (Ananth Nag), regarding as nonsense the occult thoughts that his wife believes are the reason for their daughter's horror-stricken behaviour.
+Nirmalamma advises Shalini to seek the services of Sharji (Om Puri), who lives in Falaknuma.
+Sharji first visits his "guru" (Vijayachander), who has taken samadhi in the remote Falaknuma and gets fire-power ashes as a weapon.
+Sharji then locates the ghost (Sunanda) in Mini's house basement under the floor and finds it to be that of the woman who was the previous owner's mistress and who was brutally murdered.
+Later, while the killer is in bed with his new paramour, the ghost of his former mistress kills him, as her hands and arms emerge from the bed and twist his neck, much like Rashmi's was done.

 Following horrific events involving the ghost trying to kill Deepak, Sharji finally neutralizes her with the help of holy chants and the ashes.
 The ghost finally leaves Mini's body with a thundering flash.

-On the one hand, scientific methods involving MRI and other medical procedures are conducted on Mini.
-This Mr. Sharma believes is the only way Mini could be "cured".
+On the one hand, scientific tests involving MRI and other medical procedures are conducted on Mini.
+This, Mr. Sharma believes, is the only way Mini could be "cured".
 However, Sharji has his own explanation of darkness beyond the light, that doesn't vanish, but is only diminished to an extent.

-RGV has spun the web of horror played with confusion, dilemma, and the plight of the affected persons to the greatest extent possible, as required of a horror movie.